Lorenzooone/cc3dsfs/README.md

 ### Docker Compilation

 Alternatively, one may use Docker to compile the Linux version for its different architectures by running: `docker run --rm -it -v ${PWD}:/home/builder/cc3dsfs lorenzooone/cc3dsfs:<builder>`
-The following builders are available: builder32, builder64, builderarm32 and builderarm64.
+The following builders are available: builder32, builder64, builderarm32, builderarm64 and builderandroid (in beta).

 ## Controls